 So, what are the most important lessons learned from Mario’s talk for corporate innovation leaders?
 Simply put: Be passionate about the products and services your organization is creating, don’t take the easy road of developing a me-too product, be relentless about quality, make it easy for potential customers to try your product… and never stop listening to, and innovating for, your customers!

 We were thrilled to join Jeremy Cage on January 17th 2017, the official night of his book release, for the NY Chapter’s most recent event.
 During “All Dreams on Deck – Charting the Course for your Life and Work ” Jeremy shared his adventures of sailing around the world with his wife and two young children and the life lessons he took from that experience.
+Jeremy used his story to challenge all of us to be courageous and to follow our dreams as he had.
+He said that taking this step changed his life and gave him and his family great fulfillment and confidence to pursue other dreams.

 During the interactive discussion, Jeremy shared the insights that allowed him to successfully plan and achieve his dream.
 One of his insights was to "dream specifically" (which is to say that the clearer you visualize your dream the more likely it will be successful), and to "dread vaguely" (which is to say you need to understand that most things keeping you from pursuing your dreams are not the insurmountable obstacles you first believe they are).
+Jeremy noted that the lessons can be used to allow people and companies to become more creative, successful, and satisfied by unleashing their true potential.
+The session definitely gave us all great pause to think about our dreams and how to think and act differently in order to realize them.

 Photo: Stephanie Grayson, Twitter: @Critiques4geeks